Billplz/api_slate/source/index.html.md

 #### Delete Card

-Use this API to delete a tokenized card.
+Use this API to delete a card.

 > Example request: